cwbuckner/Kaggle-Competitions/README.md

 # Kaggle-Competitions
-All the Kaggle competitions I have competed in
+All the Kaggle competitions I have competed in.